OpenFusionist/staking-docs/docs/getting-started/ethpillar/ethpillar.md

 ethpillar
 ```

 EthPillar’s TUI provides comprehensive step-by-step instructions.
-Additionally, we have recorded a video guide for your convenience. *(TODO: add video link)*
+Additionally, we have recorded a [video guide](https://www.youtube.com/watch?v=iBuOBBx-O0c) for your convenience.

 Here are some screenshots of key steps: